RosterizerTestData/Horus-Heresy/README.md

 # Horus-Heresy

-This is a test repository for the Horus Heresy Rosterizer Manifest.
+This is a test repository for the Horus Heresy Rosterizer Rulebook.

 Data on the main branch is currently drawn from the [BSData Horus Heresy team](https://github.com/BSData/horus-heresy).